Safe-DS/DSL/docs/stdlib/safeds/data/image/containers/Image.md

 A container for image data.

-??? quote "Source code in `image.sdsstub`"
+??? quote "Stub code in `image.sdsstub`"

     ```sds linenums="6"
     class Image {